dltxio/dltxio.github.io/how.md

 • Done means in production.
 Testing is important, but the real test is user engagement post deployment.
 Early deployment brings forward ROI.

 • Prefer Open Source.
-Open source products reduce costs, are generally more secure, and avoid ‘vendor lock-in'.
+Open source products reduce costs, are arguably more secure, and avoid ‘vendor lock-in'.

 # The Team